Renewable Energy

 Overview

-Energy from renewable sources (solar, wind, geothermal, hydro, etc) are an important part of the future of energy in the U.S. and the world.
+Energy from renewable sources (solar, wind, geothermal, hydro, etc.) is an important part of the future of energy in the U.S. and the world.
 The issues involved are complex, involving technical challenges, economic issues, as well as environmental, political and social factors.
 Join Active Minds as we survey the current state of renewable energy and look at the various forces that will influence how these resources will evolve in the future.

 Key Lecture Points

-Exploration Questions
+Discussion Questions

 • What are the forces driving the increase in the use of renewable energy?